projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    * - 16H
      - - Get from per-vm CPUID entries cache
-       - If physical CPU support CPUID.16H, read from physical CPUID
+       - If physical CPU supports CPUID.16H, read from physical CPUID
-       - If physical CPU does not support it, emulate with tsc freq
+       - If physical CPU does not support it, emulate with TSC frequency

    * - 40000000H
      - - Get from per-vm CPUID entries cache